Can you have someone towed if they park in your parking spot? The short answer in Australia is… it depends.

 This may seem discouraging news to one who’s had their parking spot invaded, especially if it is a regular occurrence.
 In fact, this is among the many reasons we got into the parking bollards industry in the first place!
 But there are steps you can take to mitigate the chance illegal parking occurs as well as deal with the situation after the fact.
 We’ve outlined a few of these suggestions for you below.

-Install parking bollards:
+Preventive Measure: Install parking bollards:

-Install a boom gate:
+Preventive Measure: Install a boom gate:

 This will require a ticketing or other access system, and is not viable for every building due to the hefty expense both purchasing and maintaining one incurs.
 It requires a lot of hard-wired engineering, and some buildings just don’t have the ability to do this.
 Also while it secures a larger area, it doesn’t work to secure individual parking bays.

-Hire a security guard:
+Preventive Measure: Hire a security guard:

 If your parking enforcement is out of control, a physical presence may be the deterrent you’re looking for.
 Of course, this is an expensive option with minimal reach.
-And you’d have to give that security guard some oomph!

-Pass a by-law:
+Preventive Measure: Pass a by-law:

 Your strata facility may be able to pass a by-law to restrict access times and frequencies, and there are certainly a few existing ones your premises can adopt.